HewlettPackard/dc-rl/sphinx/installation/custom.rst

 First time setup
 ----------------

-Clone the latest DCRL-Green version from github using:
+Clone the latest DCRL-Green version from GitHub using:

 .. code-block:: bash